dominodatalab/domino-code-assist-docs/docs/install.md

 ## LCA in Project {#enable-lca-domino-project}

 When a workspace is created, a `requirements.txt` file will be used to install Python packages into your new environment.
-We can use this to install Low Code Assistant into any workspace created within a project.
+We can use this to install LCA into any workspace created within a project.

 Check if you have a `requirements.txt` file.
 Navigate to _Files_.
 You should see something like the image below.
 If there are many files then you can search for the `requirements.txt` file.